HomeDing/homeding.github.io/elements/menu.md

 # Menu Element ???

-DRAFT
+`**DRAFT**`

+The MenuElement allows controlling multiple value elements using
+* one rotary encoder or up/down buttons
+* one **selegt** button
-The MenuElement allows controlling multiple value element using only one rotary encoder and one button and using a display to show the actual menu selection and value.
+* and a display

+to show the actual menu selection and value.

 Some rotary encoders already have a built-in momentary button when pressing the knob down.
 The menu element is especially made for using these as input but an extra button works well also.

-* Screenshot
-* Visualization
+There is actually a direct dependency between the menu element and the value element because the menu implementation directly knows and uses the public members of the ValueElement class.

+## web UI

+Picture???

+Display foto

+## Element configuration

+**indicator** A single chatacter is used as an indicator of the current menu or value that will be changed when using the rotary encoder.

+Index the actual value that is focussed

+Mode: select, change

+**onDisplay** the action that will be dispatched whenever a change happens

+**onSelection**

+**onValue**

+displaytext element

-Configuration
+### Configuration Example

 Rotary, digitalin ---> menu